mapbox/mapbox-studio-classic/HOWTO-cartoCSS.md

-TM2 CartoCSS Styling
+Mapbox Studio CartoCSS Styling
 =======================

 ### Selectors

-TileMill 2 relies on the [CartoCSS](https://github.com/mapbox/CartoCSS) styling language.
+Mapbox Studio relies on the [CartoCSS](https://github.com/mapbox/CartoCSS) styling language.
 It should be familiar to CSS users and easy to pick up for everyone else.
 Here's a simple CartoCSS style:

 ```css
 // Select the layer